Bangkok Parks: Why You Should Visit Lumphini Park

 Lake in Lumphini Park

 This post may contain affiliate links, which means I’ll receive a commission if you purchase through my links at no extra cost to you.
-Please read full disclosure for more information.
+Please read the full disclosure for more information.

 Lumphini Park, also called Lumpini Park, is a massive 142 acres right in the heart of Bangkok.
 Chances are, if you’re going to Thailand, you’re going to visit Bangkok, as it’s a top place to visit in Thailand.
 It’s covered in grass, trees, plants, and playgrounds, and it’s beautifully maintained.

 There are paths around the park that run almost a couple of miles (2.5 km) that meander through the park.
-A feature of the park is a large artificial lake where people can sit near and enjoy the views of the skyscrapers in the backdrop.
+A feature of the park is a large artificial lake where people can sit and enjoy the views of the skyscrapers in the backdrop.
 Or, they can rent boats and paddle around this small scenic lake.

-The park was founded in 1920, and it’s a popular gathering spot for Bangkok residents.
-When you visit, you’ll see joggers and walkers, and biking is allowed from 10 to 3.
 You’ll also see small group classes of aerobics and yoga, people practicing tai chi, and families gathering for a picnic.
-There are a number of playgrounds in this park, so it’s very family-friendly.
+There are several playgrounds in this park, so it’s very family-friendly.

-You’ll see 9-to-5’ers taking a break in the park and retirees gathering under small ramadas and slowly making their way around the park.
-There are lots of birds, and you may see some other small animals as well.
-There are a lot of places to see in Bangkok, and Lumphini Park is a place I recommend visiting when you’re there.
+You’ll see 9-to-5’ers taking a break in the park and retirees gathering under small ramadas and slowly making their way around.
+There are many birds, and you may also see some other small animals.

 lumphini park, lumpini park, sukhumvit, lumphini park bangkok, lumpini park bangkok, bangkok parks